- By Artist

-Sean O’Donoghue was born in Ireland, 1959.
+Sean O’Donoghue was born in Ireland.
 At age 15 he began passionately pursuing what was to become a life-long career working with glass.
-Sean became a master-blower at the renowned Waterford Crystal, where he estimates he made over one and a half million pieces, including: stemware, vases, bowls, decanters and chandeliers during his 15 years working there.
+Sean became a master-blower at the renowned Waterford Crystal, where he has made over approximetly one and a half million pieces, including: stemware, vases, bowls, decanters and chandeliers during his 15 years working there.

 Sean’s studio in Noosa is open to the public by appointment; his extensive range of exquisite scent bottles, sculptures, bowls and vases may be sourced in galleries across Australia.
 Sean’s works are unique, individually signed and very collectable.